KnightSec-Official/FBI/README.md

 * if you are confused how to use it, please type 'help' to display the help menu !
 * [Warn] please turn off your VPN before using this program !!!
 * [Tips] do not overuse this program !!!
-* The Forker may use 2 names, depends on his choice.
-Knightsec is the Group name and Lulzsec its just a tribute to those appreciated by the forker !

 # {Forker}
 ```